jaros/func-workshop/README.md

 preconditions:
 what to bring:
-- USB notebook with UBS network or private notebook with wireless internet access
+- The company notebook with the company network or private notebook with wireless internet access
 - power supply for notebook
 - JDK 6+
 - Maven 3.0+